 If you feel like having a cake, pop into the iconic Cafe Cordina, one of the oldest cafes in the capital.
 Coffee is not necessarily the best here, but the cakes are certainly mouthwatering, all of them!
 If you haven’t yet, this can be the perfect place to try the delicious Maltese Pastini made from almond flour.

 The Parliament House, located near Valletta Gate is an interesting building to check out.
 Constructed between 2011 and 2015 as part of the City Gate Project, it has caused controversy between the locals, mainly because of the modern design and, of course, the cost of €90 million!

 Next to the Parliament House, check out the Open Air Theatre.
 Originally built by English architect Edward Middleton Barry, this beautiful Royal opera house was hit by a bomb and destroyed during WWII with only the colonnades remaining.
-The theater area is now beautifully restored and houses open air performances.
+The theatre area is now beautifully restored and houses open air performances.

 Best Viewpoint in Valletta

-You will find two great viewpoints in Valletta, the Lower Barakka Gardens and the Upper Barrakka Gardens.
+You will find two great viewpoints in Valletta, the Lower Barrakka Gardens and the Upper Barrakka Gardens.
 The most stunning and, of course the most visited, is the Upper Barrakka Gardens.
 From here enjoy the views overlooking the stunning Three Cities across the water.

 Ferry Over to Vittoriosa

 To reach Vittoriosa (Birgu), take the nearby lift to the street level and turn left through the tunnel.
 Hop on the ferry and enjoy a peaceful sail across the blue waters of the harbour.
 To enjoy this peaceful place fully, take a wander and discover the colourful cobbled backstreets here abundant with plants, elegant balconies and wooden shutters.